 You might have noticed that you don’t always remember your dreams.
 On some nights, you can have incredibly vivid dreams that you easily remember when you wake up.
 On other nights, you get out of your bed without having even the tiniest fragment of a dream in your mind.
 Why does it happen?

-It happens due to a mechanism of the brain that controls remembering and forgetting and its work during sleep.
-This is supported by Luigi De Genaro, professor at theUniversity ofRome, and his team, who used an electroencephalogram to monitor the brain activity of students as they slept.
+Why don’t we remember our dreams?
+It happens due to our brain’s mechanism that controls remembering and forgetting and the way it works during sleep.
+It turns out that our brain deals with dream recall in a similar way it deals with memory recall.
+This is supported by a recent study by Luigi De Gennaro, professor at the University of Rome, and his team, who used an electroencephalogram to monitor the brain activity of students as they slept.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.